![]() |

 Dairy (Greek yogurt, cheese)

-Plant-based: tofu, tempeh, seitan
+Plant-based: tofu, tempeh, seitan3.
+Fats

 Good fats help absorb vitamins and support brain and heart health.